thenumbernine/symmath-lua/README.reference.md

 Arguments are forwarded to the `gnuplot` lua module, with the expression provided in place of the plot command.
 See the file `tests/unit/plot.lua` for examples of how to use this.

+`expr:plot(args)`
+Shorthand for calling GnuPlot on a single expression.
+The output (text vs svg) is inferred from whatever exporter `symmath.tostring` is currently assigned to.

 ### Exporting / Code Generation